Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_04_how-browsers-work/quiz.md

 - Browser MUST wait for CSS before rendering
 - Prevents "Flash of Unstyled Content" (FOUC)
 - Users would see ugly page then sudden style change
-- Better to wait at paganda kaagad
+- Better to wait and display beautifully immediately

 **Time:** 20-100ms depending on CSS size